pryv/dev-site/source/customer-resources/ssl-certificate.md

             description: "KEY"
 ```

-and reboot the follower and pryv services.
+And reboot the follower and Pryv services.

 Verify that the key is set by running: